 The body undergoes various changes during IVF treatment.
 Hence, the level of physical activity should be carefully determined.
 A good policy for exercise during IVF would be “better safe than sorry.”

-It’s also worth noting that everyone’s body is different including lifestyle, genetics, and possible medical conditions – all of which play a crucial role in achieving IVF success.
-Consulting your doctor is the best way to determine the right exercise and recommended level of activity for you during your IVF cycle.
+It’s also worth noting that each body is different, including lifestyle, genetics, and possible medical conditions – all of which play a crucial role in achieving IVF success.
+Consulting your doctor is the best way to determine the right exercise and recommended level of activity that will be effective and safe during your IVF cycle.